stainii/trm-aid/README.md

 # TRM Aid
-A script that will fill in a default 8 hours for every day + complete that day.
+A script that will fill in default hours for every day + complete that day.

 This avoids angry calls about forgotten TRM completions.